wanx-troopers/wanx-troopers.github.io/svi.md

 > can move the camera but lightx2v always make it worse

-> with 1030 lightx got [very all gray], works better with the 1022
+> with 1030 lightx got [video all gray], works better with the 1022

 > for 1030 I set strength to 0.6 and it was fine